Shanaeh/plant-protection-program/my_modules/README.md

-#**This folder contains my library for the Raspberry Pi A+ bare-metal operating system, which I wrote in C over the course of eight weeks for cs107e.**
+# This folder contains my library for the Raspberry Pi A+ bare-metal operating system, which I wrote in C over the course of eight weeks for cs107e in Autumn 2018.
+Visit the course website for more information. http://cs107e.github.io/